ezsystems/ezplatform/README.md

 - eZ Systems AS *(commercial products and services)*: [ez.no](http://ez.no/)
 - eZ Community: [share.ez.no](http://ez.no/)

-## Install and Upgrade
+## Install
-For installation & upgrade instructions, see [INSTALL.md](https://github.com/ezsystems/ezplatform/blob/master/INSTALL.md).
+For manual installation instructions, see [INSTALL.md](https://github.com/ezsystems/ezplatform/blob/master/INSTALL.md).
+For simplified installation, see our Docker Tools Beta instructions in [doc/docker-compose/README.md](https://github.com/ezsystems/ezplatform/blob/master/doc/docker-compose/README.md).

 ### eZ Platform Demo
 This repository lets you create a clean, empty installation of eZ Platform.
 This type of installation is used for developing from scratch.
 You can also choose a version of eZ Platform including a demo, that is an example website.
 It is available in the following repository: https://github.com/ezsystems/ezplatform-demo